 Snowshoeing is one of the friendliest sports for beginners.
-Mother nature will provide you with snow… and all that is left for you to do is to bundle up in warm clothing, strap on some snowshoes (no need to worry if you don’t own them, rent them if necessary) and have a desire to explore the outdoors.
+Mother nature will provide you with snow.
+All that is left for you to do is to bundle up in warm clothing, strap on some snowshoes and have a desire to explore the outdoors.
+No need to worry if you don’t own a pair of snowshoes as you can rent them if necessary.

 5. Stevens Pass

-Located just a two-hour drive from downtown Seattle, Stevens Pass features four beginner groomed trails that range from .75km to a full 2km trail.
+Located just a two-hour drive from downtown Seattle, Stevens Pass features four beginner groomed trails that range from 1.2 km to a 2.7 km trail.
 The trails will take you along the base of Jim Hill Mountain and into the heart of Mill Valley.

 4. Hurricane Ridge, Olympic National Park